stefanradev93/BayesFlow/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to bayesflow's documentation!
+Welcome the documentation of BayesFlow!
 =====================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Documentation content

-   modules
+   bayesflow
    support

+.. mdinclude:: ../README.md

 Indices and tables
 ==================